 - 1 large sweet onion, diced

 - 4 – 6 sun dried tomatoes, chopped

 - 2 – 3 cloves garlic, minced

-- pinch of dried oregano, crushed between your fingers
+- 1 pinch dried oregano, crushed between your fingers

 - dash of crushed red pepper flakes